• Skip to main content

 Each year, the Centers for Medicare & Medicaid Services (CMS), reviews and rates Massachusetts's Medicare Advantage plans based on a 5-star scale.
 The information used to create a plan's star rating comes from member input and data reported by the plan.

-Massachusetts has 5-star Medicare Advantage plans available in 2023.
-Not all states and locations do.
+There are no 5-star plans in Massachusetts in 2025.
+However, there are 4.5-star plans.
 This year, the highest rated Medicare plans available in Massachusetts come from:

 MedicareWire recommends that you evaluate the plans offered by these Massachusetts health insurance companies, before all others, for this single reason.
 More stars awarded by CMS typically means members get better results.
 So, for instance, five-star plan members might receive better service, phone support, and care than those who have a four-star plan.